jimasp/behave-vsc/README.md

 ---

+## Terminology

+- In this readme, "project" is shorthand for "a root workspace folder that contains your feature files".
+A multi-root workspace can contain multiple projects.
+Each project has its own `.vscode/settings.json` file.

 ## Workspace requirements

 - No conflicting behave/gherkin/cucumber extension is enabled
 - Extension activation requires at least one `*.feature` file somewhere in the workspace
-- A compatible directory structure
+- A compatible project directory structure
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension
 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)

-### Required project directory structure
+### Compatible project directory structures

-- A "project" is shorthand for "a workspace folder that contains your feature files".
 - A [behave-conformant](https://behave.readthedocs.io/en/stable/gherkin.html) directory structure:
   - A single `features` folder (lowercase by default).
 You don't have to call it "features" (read on), but behave requires that you have a folder called `steps` (lowercase).
   - If you have an `environment.py` file, then it must be at the same level as the `steps` folder (as shown in the examples below).
   - Note that for the extension to work, the `features` and `steps` folders must be somewhere *inside* the project folder.
   - Multiple `features` folders are only supported in a multi-root workspace, i.e. one `features` folder per project.

   - Example 1 - features folder contains a child steps folder:

     ```text
     my-project/
     ├── behave.ini
     └── features/
+        ├── a.feature
         ├── environment.py
+        ├── steps/
+        │   ├── shared_steps.py
+        │   ├── storage_steps/
+        │   │   └── db.py
+        │   └── web_steps/
+        │       └── page.py
-        ├── my.feature
+        ├── storage_features
+        │   └── db.feature
-        └── steps/
+        └── web_features
-            └── steps.py
+            └── page.feature
     ```

   - Example 2 - features folder has a sibling steps folder: